Position Opening – Youth Program Interns & Volunteers

 - Enjoy outdoor activity in many weather conditions

-- Want to learn and lead nature-based games and outdoor skills/activities
+- Want to learn and possibly eventually lead nature-based games and outdoor skills/activities

 - Are attentive to group management